This post may contain affiliate links. Read the full disclosure here.

 So, let’s get onto the nitty gritty:

-What type of pot should I repot my plant into?
+What type of pot should I use to repot?

 I only use two types of pots: plastic or terracotta.
 I do want to scout around for some ceramic pots, but it’s a bit harder to come by ones with drainage holes.